Skip to main content

 Workflow runs

-• Workflows are defined in Redis (core/workflow).
+• Workflows are persisted in Redis and composed of steps with declared dependencies.

-• A run is created via /api/v1/workflows/{id}/runs.
+• A run is created via POST /api/v1/workflows/{id}/runs.

 • Steps are dispatched as jobs using job IDs run_id:step_id@attempt.